 Let the cat’s claw steep for five to 10 minutes.
 Remove the strainer from the cup.
 If you are using bark, remove the bark with a spoon.

 Sweeten the tea to taste using a healthy sweetener.
 Cat’s claw tea does not have a very good natural flavor.
 Consider adding raw honey or spices to improve the taste.

 WARNING: Avoid cat’s claw if pregnant or nursing.
-If taking meds, talk to your practitioner before using cat’s claw.
+If taking prescription or over-the-counter meds, talk to your practitioner before using cat’s claw.